roberto144/conveyor_blend/README.md

 2. Capacity to generate basic reports in PDF or word files.
 3. Generate an general cycle diagram to shows to the client the charging capacity.

+## Actual Stage
+generates graphs of % of each material in conveyor belt, starts and end of each silo and flow in conveyor.
+Is possible to configurate tables for silos and materials and set simple variables in the system.